Kitware/SMQTK-Indexing/docs/release_notes/pending_release.rst

 * Updated CI unittests workflow to include codecov reporting.
   Reduced CodeCov report submission by skipping this step on scheduled runs.

+Dependencies

+* Update minimum minimum python to 3.9 to reflect currently and soon-to-be deprecated versions of python.

+Documentation

+* Updated CONTRIBUTING.md to reference smqtk-core's CONTRIBUTING.md file.

 Miscellaneous

 * Added a wrapper script to pull the versioning/changelog update helper from smqtk-core to use here without duplication.

-Documentation

-* Updated CONTRIBUTING.md to reference smqtk-core's CONTRIBUTING.md file.

 Fixes
 -----